fago/entity_archive/README.txt

    and entity_create() functions and/or add your own ENTITY_TYPE_(save|delete|create)
    API functions.

+ * The provided controller does not yet support revisions.

  * Check out the documentation in the drupal.org handbook: http://drupal.org/node/878804